git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * Knob Speed Normal: Adjust the speed of the knobs.
 * Knob Speed Slow: Adjust the speed of the knobs when used with Shift for fine adjustments.
 There is a function to define the Shift button available (*Global: Shift button*).
 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.

+### Transport

+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button.
+* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Stop button.

 ## Document Settings